OpenTreeOfLife/otindex/README.md

 **Setting up the database**
 The `ottreeindex/scripts` directory contains scripts for setting up the database (creating tables, loading phylesystem studies, etc).
-See the [README](https://github.com/OpenTreeOfLife/ottreeindex/blob/master/ottreeindex/scripts/README.md) file in that directory for setup information.
+See the [README](https://github.com/OpenTreeOfLife/ottreeindex/blob/master/ottreeindex/scripts/README.md) file in that directory for detailed setup information.

 **Running the application**

 Copy `development-example.ini` to `development.ini` and modify the database line to point to your local copy of the postgres database.
 Then, in the top-level directory, run:

 ```
 $ pserve development.ini --reload